課程

 詳細を見る MIMA Search

 Understand key policy issues in macro development from both theoretical and empirical perspectives.
 First, students are expected to build theoretical foundations through neo-classical growth theory and the new growth theory.
-Second, students are expected to build empirical foundations through key data analyses for the catch-up process of developing countries.
-Third, students are expected to recognize various barriers to economic development, the effects of removing barriers in the development process (of now advanced countries), and policy implications from the related studies.
-In addition, students are expected to find that key barriers lie in the financial system and the labor markets as well as in the social institutions (e.g., family and environment).
+Second, students are expected to build empirical foundations through key data analyses of the catch-up process in developing countries.
+Third, students are expected to recognize various barriers to economic development, the effects of removing these barriers in the development process of now-advanced countries, and policy implications from related studies.
+In addition, students are expected to find that key barriers lie in the financial system and labor markets as well as in social institutions (e.g., family issues).
+Implications of robots and AI are also discussed.

 時間割コードを開く